Overview

 Setting Up Triggers

-Triggers enable your worker to run automatically on a schedule or based on events.Create New Trigger
+Triggers enable your worker to run automatically on a schedule or based on events.Choose Trigger Type

 - Schedule Trigger: Run on a time-based schedule